MHBalsmeier/GAME_archived/README.md

-The Geophysical Fluids Modeling Framework (GAME) is a global non-hydrostatic hexagonal C grid dynamical core with the possibility to advect a variable number of tracers.
+The Geophysical Fluids Modeling Framework (GAME) is a non-hydrostatic hexagonal C grid dynamical core with the possibility to advect a variable number of tracers.
 For radiation, it is coupled to RTE+RRTMGP via the C binding rte-rrtmgp-c (yet to be implemented).

 ## Overview

 It is known that the forecast skill of a NWP model depends more on physics and data assimilation than on the dynamical core.
-However, all global dynamical cores I know of have inconsistencies even in the most fundamental dynamical quantities (mass, energy forms and entropy).
-That is why the aim of this project is to develop a next generation global dynamical core with the following properties:
+However, all dynamical cores I know of have inconsistencies even in the most fundamental dynamical quantities (mass, energy forms and entropy).
+That is why the aim of this project is to develop a next generation dynamical core with the following properties:

 * Stability.
 * The numerical dispersion relation shall contain no unphysical branches.